olufotebig/hackajob-phonebook-beginner/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification - deploy directory is `public`
+# build for production with minification - deploy directory is `dist`
 npm run build
 ```